aledigirm3/ATCS-HW3/README.md

 # Neural Table Rapresentation

-As outlined in the previous section, SQL is a powerful and scalable language for working with relational databases.
+SQL is a powerful and scalable language for working with relational databases.
 However, users may encounter scenarios that require more sophisticated operations tasks (that go beyond the declarative and rule-based structure of SQL).